3 tax breaks small businesses don't want to miss

 Employee Retention Credit

-Qualified small business owners can retroactively claim on quarterly federal tax returns, Form 941 and 941X, this season for wages paid between (Sep.
+Qualified small business owners can retroactively claim Employee Retention Credit (ERC) on quarterly federal tax returns, Form 941 and 941X, this season for wages paid between March 12, 2020, and Dec.
+31, 2021 (Sep.
 20, 2021 for non-startup recovery businesses).
 Employers may have to amend already-filed forms with the IRS to claim the credits.
 Employers can claim up to $26,000 per worker on payroll during this period.

-In general, businesses can apply if they can prove that COVID-19 has affected their business revenue, because they “were closed or because of the government shutdown, or the last one was a supply-chain issue," said Roger Harris, president of Padgett Business Services and an .
+In general, businesses can apply if they can prove that COVID-19 has affected their business revenue, because they “were closed or because of the government shutdown, or the last one was a supply-chain issue," said Roger Harris, president of Padgett Business Services and an IRS subject-matter expert.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act introduced the credit in 2020 to encourage businesses to keep workers on their payrolls during the pandemic.
 The maximum credit changed from $5,000 annually per employee in 2020 to $7,000 quarterly per employee in 2021.